-A report from Harvard Business Review, which surveyed 2,285 American professionals at a variety of pay levels across 26 industries, revealed that 9 out of 10 employees would be willing to trade a percentage of their lifetime earnings to do more meaningful work.
+A report from Harvard Business Review, which surveyed over 2,000 American professionals at a variety of pay levels in more than 20 industries, revealed that 9 out of 10 employees would be willing to trade a percentage of their lifetime earnings to do more meaningful work.

 The Ideal Household Income Is…